GetStream/stream-video-js/packages/angular-sdk/README.md

 The documentation can be found in `docusaurus` folder.

-Some (but not all) parts of the documentation is generated from the source code, run the `yarn run init-docs:angular` command to trigger documentation generation.
+Some (but not all) parts of the documentation is generated from the source code, run the `yarn run generate-docs:angular` command to trigger documentation generation.

 The command doesn't have a "watch" function, so you'll have to rerun the command whenever the relevant source code is changed and you want to generate the documentaiton.